Injured In Bus Accident In Michigan: Can I Sue?

 Never give statements to an insurance adjuster or sign a release without first talking to your lawyer

-Never give “statements” to or sign any settlements, releases or waivers that are presented to you by your auto insurance company, the bus company, the auto insurer for any of the at-fault drivers, insurance adjusters and/or defense attorneys unless and until you have first talked with an experienced attorney who is looking out for you and your interests.
+Never give “statements” to or sign any settlements, releases or waivers that are presented to you by your auto insurance company, the transit company, the auto insurer for any of the at-fault drivers, insurance adjusters and/or defense attorneys unless and until you have first talked with an experienced attorney who is looking out for you and your interests.

 Claims adjusters often try to get recorded statements from crash victims early in the process – before they have had time and opportunity to get proper and necessary medical care and, thus, before they have a full understanding and appreciation of the extent and severity of their injuries.

-Remember that it is an adjuster’s job to minimize your claim and to get it resolved immediately, so the bus company has to pay as little as possible for your injuries and pain and suffering.
+Remember that it is an adjuster’s job to minimize your claim and to get it resolved immediately, so the transit company has to pay as little as possible for your injuries and pain and suffering.

 Giving them signed authorizations, or a statement, or a chance to assess your vehicle, may in the long run hurt your claim.

-One of the best ways to ensure your rights are protected is to speak with an experienced attorney before you agree to sign or speak to an insurance adjuster.
+One of the best ways to ensure your rights are protected if you are injured in a bus accident in Michigan is to speak with an experienced attorney before you agree to sign or speak to an insurance adjuster.